phpsu/phpsu/docs/CommandLine/Ssh.md

 // ...
 ```

-The Destination can be a AppInstance Name or a HostName.
+The keyword destination can either be replaced with an AppInstance Name or a HostName.
-With the example config from above the destination can ether be ``ThisHost``  or ``ThisAppInstance``.
+Keeping that in mind, with the example config from above, the destination can either be ``ThisHost``  or ``ThisAppInstance``.
-If a'n AppInstance is used as destination the connection will be established to the server,
+If an AppInstance is being used as the destination, the configured path will be the working directory right after connecting
-resulting in the directory of that AppInstance.

 ### The Argument commands